codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 We've created the basic functions of a web drive.
 However, anyone can get to the site and upload, download or delete documents.
 We need a way to control access.
 For this tutorial, we'll implement a very simple access control system, that only allows access to one pre-defined user.
 To do this, we'll use as the basis of the system the [`Passport` node package](http://www.passportjs.org).
 This is a modular package, which is great because it allows for very simple authentication schemes to very elaborate ones, meaning you can upgrade the security of this app as you need.

-The basic scheme we'll use is a simple username a password combination, entered on a HTML form that is posted to a `login` route.
+The basic scheme we'll use is a simple username and password combination, entered on an HTML form that is posted to a `login` route.
 Once authenticated with these 2 pieces of information, we'll set a [session cookie](https://en.wikipedia.org/wiki/HTTP_cookie) to remember the logged-in user while using the site.
 We'll use the package [`express-session`](https://www.npmjs.com/package/express-session) to manage the session.

 Passport has a plugin called [`Local Strategy`](https://www.npmjs.com/package/passport-local) to achieve the username and password scheme.

-Let's start by installing all theses packages and plugins.
+Let's start by installing all these packages and plugins.
 Type the following at the terminal:

 ```bash
 npm install passport passport-local express-session